Chickamauga, Georgia: History

 Crawfish Springs was the site of an 1889 reunion of veteran soldiers, Northern and Southern, who had fought in the Battle of Chickamauga.
-Called the "Blue and Gray Barbecue", hundreds of soldiers and their families visited the sites of the bloody battle from over 25 years before, smoking the pipe of peace, healing the wounds, and helping start the Chickamauga National Park.
+Called the "Blue and Gray Barbecue", hundreds of soldiers and their families visited the sites of the bloody battle over 25 years before, smoking the pipe of peace, healing the wounds, and helping start the Chickamauga National Park.
 The Chickamauga Battlefield, established in 1890, is just north of the City of Chickamauga, and is a part of the Chickamauga and Chattanooga National Military Park, the first and largest in the country.

 In 1888, a railroad line was built through Crawfish Springs.
 A syndicate bought the land and used some of it to develop a summer resort, complete with the Park Hotel, which opened in 1891.
 Around this same time, the Central of Georgia Railway built a stone depot for visitors to the hotel (both the tracks and depot remain today).
 After passenger service ceased in the 1950s, the city schools, library system, and recreation department used the depot.
 It now houses the Walker County Regional Heritage and Model Train Museum.
 Occasional tourist train excursions stop at the Chickamauga depot.
 The Durham Iron and Coal Company built coke ovens on Chickamauga's north side, used to transform coal into coke for iron and steel foundries in Chattanooga.
 Beginning in 1891, coal was transported by train twice daily from Lookout Mountain to Chickamauga.
 Production peaked in 1904, at about 700 to 1,000 tons of coal per day, and ended entirely during the Great Depression.
 These coke ovens were restored in the 1990s for exhibition.

 In the early 20th century, Chickamauga became a textile-mill town.
 New England native Daniel Ashley Jewell, who had moved to middle Georgia prior to the Civil War, built a cotton mill.
 The small community in central Georgia that grew up around his mill is still called Jewell.
 His sister subsequently married a Colonel W.L.L.
 Bowen.
 Jewell and his brother-in-law reorganized the bag company and it became the Bowen-Jewell Bag Company.
 Soon after, Colonel Bowen's nephew, A. S. Bowen, joined the company as a salesman.